 But this is only really effective if you’re using this time towards your work, which I highly doubt as everyone has different ways of working and we don’t just create on command (much like the 9–5 life tries to make us think).

 Plus, you would become severely burnt out if you arose that early every day and just went 100 miles an hour all day, every day.

 Your success will be determined by a number of variables and many are about more than waking up at 5am.

-The one thing I can guarantee it will do is impact your cognitive functioning if you’re not getting proper sleep and I don’t personally feel that’s a very positive or helpful message for people to be consuming if they are already overworked and sleep deprived.
+The one thing I can guarantee it will do is impact your cognitive functioning if you’re not getting proper sleep.
+I don’t personally feel that’s a very positive or helpful message for people to be consuming if they are already overworked and sleep-deprived.

 Insight into my own approach

-This probably won’t be the same for you, but this approach is what I follow now and it provides me with the structure that allows me to be at my best.
+This probably won’t be the same for you, but this approach is what I follow and provides me with the structure that allows me to be at my best.

 You have to do what works for you

-As I pointed out earlier in this piece, your success is underpinned by so many elements and you always want to put yourself in the best position to succeed.
+As I shared earlier, your success is underpinned by so many elements and you always want to put yourself in the best position to succeed.
 But I don’t recommend draining your energy, creativity and cognitive function through this practice, as you can be just as creative or overcome with ideas at any time of the day.